Curtis Drew Hodgson Sells 17,300 Shares of Legacy Housing Co. (NASDAQ:LEGH) Stock

 - On Friday, October 11th, Curtis Drew Hodgson sold 9,180 shares of Legacy Housing stock.
 The shares were sold at an average price of $26.27, for a total transaction of $241,158.60.

-A number of hedge funds have recently modified their holdings of LEGH.
-Vanguard Group Inc. lifted its stake in shares of Legacy Housing by 5.2% during the 1st quarter.
-Vanguard Group Inc. now owns 441,383 shares of the company’s stock valued at $9,499,000 after buying an additional 21,995 shares in the last quarter.
-EntryPoint Capital LLC bought a new stake in Legacy Housing during the first quarter valued at about $45,000.
-Quadrature Capital Ltd purchased a new position in shares of Legacy Housing in the first quarter valued at about $245,000.
-SG Capital Management LLC bought a new position in shares of Legacy Housing in the first quarter worth about $1,532,000.
-Finally, Premier Path Wealth Partners LLC grew its position in shares of Legacy Housing by 2.3% during the second quarter.
-Premier Path Wealth Partners LLC now owns 47,783 shares of the company’s stock worth $1,096,000 after purchasing an additional 1,083 shares in the last quarter.
-89.35% of the stock is currently owned by institutional investors.
+A number of hedge funds have recently added to or reduced their stakes in the company.
+Vanguard Group Inc. lifted its holdings in shares of Legacy Housing by 5.2% in the 1st quarter.
+Vanguard Group Inc. now owns 441,383 shares of the company’s stock worth $9,499,000 after purchasing an additional 21,995 shares in the last quarter.
+Progeny 3 Inc. acquired a new position in shares of Legacy Housing during the second quarter valued at about $1,019,000.
+Renaissance Technologies LLC raised its holdings in shares of Legacy Housing by 161.0% in the 2nd quarter.
+Renaissance Technologies LLC now owns 40,200 shares of the company’s stock worth $922,000 after acquiring an additional 24,800 shares during the last quarter.
+Assenagon Asset Management S.A. acquired a new stake in shares of Legacy Housing in the 3rd quarter worth about $365,000.
+Finally, Cerity Partners LLC lifted its position in Legacy Housing by 141.3% in the 3rd quarter.
+Cerity Partners LLC now owns 178,276 shares of the company’s stock valued at $4,876,000 after acquiring an additional 104,386 shares in the last quarter.
+Institutional investors and hedge funds own 89.35% of the company’s stock.

 Legacy Housing Company Profile